Hamilton Marsh Conditional Purchase

 I asked the question below, but you did not answer it.
 The survey and subdividing is happening now and costs have been allocated.
 So what are/were the costs Concerning the purchase of Hamilton marsh, I would like to know the additional costs associated with, cost of surveys, cost to legally subdivide, cost of lawyers, cost of future operational needs, cost of new staff and how many, cost of future capital needs (parking, trails etc..)

-bradmcarthur asked 14 days ago
+bradmcarthur asked about 2 months ago

 The RDN has budgeted $350,000 for professional fees in relation to the purchase of Hamilton Marsh, funded from reserve funds of the Regional Parks and Trails service.
 This amount includes legal fees, professional assessments and costs related to the subdivision.